astropy/pyvo/docs/pyvo/data_access.rst

 >>> print(job.phase)
 RUN

-In the simplest case, one does call :py:class:`~pyvo.dal.tap.TAPQueryAsync.wait` followed by :py:class:`~pyvo.dal.tap.TAPQueryAsync.fetch`, to get the result
+..
+  TODO: Gibt es auch eine Art, einen Job in PENDING zu bekommen?
+Das wäre m.E. schon wichtig

+In the typical case, one simply calls the :py:class:`~pyvo.dal.tap.TAPQueryAsync.wait` method.
+This will block until the remote job has finished (by being completed or aborted, or by causing an error condition).
+If the job's ``phase`` is ``COMPLETED`` after ``wait`` has returned, the job's result can be retrieved by calling :py:class:`~pyvo.dal.tap.TAPQueryAsync.fetch`:

 >>> job.wait()
 >>> result = job.fetch()